 Or as Arianna Huffington, founder of The Huffington Post, puts it, “They take the baby out, and they put the guilt in!” and it often feels like that.
 We worry about everything.

-Unlike baby brain, which science as proven actually exists, mum guilt is a condition that isn’t technically real, but universally felt by practically every single mother.
+Unlike baby brain, which science has proven actually exists, mum guilt is a condition that isn’t technically real, but universally felt by practically every single mother.

-It doesn’t matter whether you’re a stay-at-home mum or a working mum.
+It doesn’t matter whether you’re a stay-at-home mum or a working mother.
+It doesn’t matter if you have a new baby or a teenager.
 It doesn’t matter whether you avoid social media and all the #blessedmum posts, or can happily ignore what family, friends or even random strangers say in real life.

-My son is almost four years old and feeling guilty has become part of my day-to-day life.
+My son is almost four years old and having guilty feelings has become part of my day-to-day life.

 Should I be feeding him that?